High Net Worth Unit

-The unit is intended to operate in addition to the High Net Worth Unit (HNWU), which was set up in 2009 to review the personal tax affairs of the 5,000 wealthiest people in the UK, each with a total wealth of at least £20m.
+The High Net Worth Unit (HNWU) was set up in 2009 to review the personal tax affairs of the 6,200 wealthiest people in the UK, each with a total wealth of at least £20m.

-The establishment of the AU and OCU signals an environment where the likelihood of an enquiry from HMRC is significantly higher.
-For HNWIs and their advisors, the key focus should be on being prepared.
-By undertaking reviews of their tax affairs at an early stage, in addition to substantially minimising future compliance costs, HNWIs can gain a sense of certainty and peace of mind that a strategy is in place should HMRC choose to enquire at a later date.
+Consequently there is a high likelihood of an enquiry from HMRC for high net wealth individuals (HNWIs).
+HNWIs and their advisors need to be prepared.
+By undertaking reviews of their tax affairs at an early stage, in addition to substantially minimising future compliance costs, HNWIs can gain a sense of certainty and peace of mind that a strategy is in place should HMRC write to them.

-KPMG is able to provide an objective opinion on whether a client’s tax affairs would be robust if HMRC challenged the position.
-Where a review is undertaken, if HMRC were then to ask additional questions we should be able to help achieve early resolution of the issues as much of the work will already have been undertaken.
-Therefore, for clients who engage our review services from an early stage, we can help maximise readiness in the event of an enquiry.
+KPMG is able to provide advice on whether a client’s tax affairs are likely to be robust if HMRC challenged the position.
+Where a review is undertaken, if HMRC was then to ask additional questions we should be able to help achieve early resolution of the issues as much of the work will already have been undertaken.
+Engaging our help from an early stage should help ensure that clients are prepared should an enquiry arise.

-For those who have already had an enquiry opened or who have received a letter from HMRC about overseas assets, our team is on hand to assist.
-Our focus is on ensuring that the HMRC intervention is on track at all times.
-KPMG were recently instructed to act in a long running investigation which the client’s existing tax advisors were unable to resolve, where the client was incurring substantial fees over a period of approximately three years.
+For those already under enquiry or who have received a letter from HMRC about overseas assets, our team is on hand to assist.
+Our focus is on ensuring that any HMRC intervention is handled efficiently and effectively.
+KPMG was recently instructed to act in a long running investigation which the client’s existing tax advisors were unable to resolve, where the client was incurring substantial fees over a period of approximately three years.
 Our private client team and tax investigation specialists were able to offer a multi-disciplinary approach, using a combination of thorough understanding of the tax legislation and engagement management, giving HMRC the necessary assurance at each stage that all risks had been cleared.
-The final settlement was less than five percent of the £20m that HMRC had originally claimed was due and settlement was achieved within four months.
+Within four months of KPMG’s involvement the matter had been resolved.

 For more information please speak to your local KPMG Private Client Advisor or contact Greg Limb.